Know your dataset

 Indexing

-A contains columns of data, and each column can be a different type of data.
+A Dataset contains columns of data, and each column can be a different type of data.
 The index, or axis label, is used to access examples from the dataset.
 For example, indexing by the row returns a dictionary of an example from the dataset:

 Copied